kupl/adapt/README.md

 ```

 ## Issues
 We are welcome any issues.
-Please, leave it in the Issue tab.
+Please, leave them in the Issue tab.